 A. Please do not email multiple faculty members to ask about admission and possibilities for support.
 You may contact an individual faculty member if your research interests and background are directly related to his/her work.
 But please do not broadcast requests to all faculty.
 To inquire on the status of your application, please contact the Director of Graduate Studies.

 A. Yes, you can still apply a little later.
 We STRONGLY recommend applying by the deadline though.
-If you apply later, your chances of obtaining support will be diminished, and very late applications (say April or later) will likely not receive any consideration for support.
-For admission without support, you may apply until May 31, but earlier is better.
+If you apply later, your chances of obtaining support will be diminished, and very late applications will likely not receive any consideration for support.
+For admission without support, you may apply until April 30, but earlier is better.
 Be aware that for international students, some time is needed for the visa process, so very late applications might run into problems even if no support is requested.